gmontana/DecodingViewerEmotions/README.md

 ## Paper Summary

 Our study introduces a novel deep learning framework capable of predicting viewers' emotional reactions to video advertisements using short, 5-second excerpts.
-Leveraging a dataset derived from System1’s proprietary methodologies, encompassing over 30,000 video ads annotated by around 75 viewers each, our methodology integrates convolutional neural networks to process both video and audio data, achieving notable accuracy in identifying salient emotional excerpts.
+Leveraging a dataset derived from System1’s proprietary methodologies, encompassing over 30,000 full-lenght video ads annotated by around 75 viewers each, our methodology integrates convolutional neural networks to process both video and audio data, achieving notable accuracy in identifying salient emotional excerpts.

 ### Methodology Summary